adambard/learnxinyminutes-docs/python.html.markdown

     # Basic initializer
     def __init__(self, name):
-        self.name = name        # We are assigning the argument to the instance's name attribute
+        # Assign the argument to the instance's name attribute
+        self.name = name

     # A method.
-All methods take self as the first argument, including the initializer
+All methods take self as the first argument
     def say(self, msg):
        return "%s: %s" % (self.name, msg)

     # A class method is shared among all instances
+    # They are called with the calling class as the first argument
     @classmethod
     def get_species(cls):
         return cls.species

-    # Static methods are called without a parameter reference to the class or instance
+    # Static methods are called without a class or instance reference
     @staticmethod
     def grunt():
         return "*grunt*"